 What is the First Law of Motion anyway?
 Talk to your child about Newton's claim that something that is moving will keep moving unless something else causes it to speed up or slow down.
 Does this make sense to her?

-- Let your child take the hardboiled and place it on a flat surface like a counter or tabletop.
+Let your child take the hard-boiled egg and place it on a flat surface like a counter or tabletop.

-- Explain that the egg keeps moving because the contents of the raw egg are liquid instead of solid.
+Explain that the egg keeps moving because the contents of the raw egg are liquid instead of solid.
 When she tapped the outside of the raw egg, she wasn't interfering with the moving liquid contents.
-However, tapping the hard-boiled egg -- which has solid contents -- interferes with the whole egg.
+However, tapping the hard-boiled egg—which has solid contents—interferes with the movement of the whole egg.

 Have your child shake the raw egg.
 Can she hear the liquid moving inside the shell?

 Time to take the science to your plate!
 Let your child carefully peel off the shell of the hard-boiled egg.

 Help her crack the raw egg over the frying pan.